Sadulpur: Topography

 Rajgarh is located at.
 The area is located on bagar tract which runs along Haryana-Rajasthan border.

 Climate

 The region has record temperatures ranging from below freezing point in the winter to over 50 °C in summer.
 The District of Churu is also the hottest zone in the country.

 Economy

 The town has a wholesale market for commodity trading.
+Sadulpur's Anaj Mandi serves as a regional agricultural trading point, with many shops, such as Raghav Industries and Mittal Trading Company.

-Trading of commodity products is always a hot business for the locals in the small town.
-Sadulpur is also famous for delicious Sweets, Common Sweets available here are Sitta, Peda, Kaju katli, Kalakand (Milk cake made from milk / Mawa/Khoa).
+Sadulpur is also known for delicious sweets, including sitta, peda, kaju katli, kalakand (milk cake made from milk / mawa/khoa).

 Education

 The town has a post-graduate college (Mohta PG College) affiliated to University of Bikaner, Balika Mahavidalya, and Government College, also affiliated to Maharaja Ganga Singh University, Bikaner.
-There are several higher secondary, secondary, and primary schools in Rajgarh, some of them are Mohta public School, Chandgiram Public School, Senior High Secondary, Lords International school.
+There are several higher secondary, secondary, and primary schools in Rajgarh, some of them are Mohta Public School, Chandgiram Public School, Senior High Secondary and Lords International School.